ministryotech/backbone-ribs/README.md

 EVENTS:

-* 1. Item 1
-* 2. Item 2

-'fetching': Triggered whenever any model's fetch method has started.
+* 'fetching': Triggered whenever any model's fetch method has started.

 IMPLEMENTS:

-Attribute Checker: Adds the functionality of the extension to allow quick method calls to check the null / undefined state of attributes - allows far more concise validation code.
+* Attribute Checker: Adds the functionality of the extension to allow quick method calls to check the null / undefined state of attributes - allows far more concise validation code.
-JSON Formatter: Adds functionality to support recursive JSON transformations of model / collection hierarchies.
+* JSON Formatter: Adds functionality to support recursive JSON transformations of model / collection hierarchies.

 ### How do I get set up? ###
 Like Backbone itself, Ribs is designed to be used either traditionallly, exposing itself as a global scope object, or through an AMD pattern implemented by a product like RequireJS.